espressif/esp-mdf/docs/en/api-reference/mwifi/index.rst

 Features
 ---------

-1. **Retransmission filter**: As ESP-MESH won't perform data flow control when transmitting data downstream, there will be redundant fragments in case of unstable network or wireless interference.
+1. **Retransmission filter**: As ESP-WIFI-MESH won't perform data flow control when transmitting data downstream, there will be redundant fragments in case of unstable network or wireless interference.
 For this, Mwifi adds a 16-bit ID to each fragment, and the redundant fragments with the same ID will be discarded.
 2. **Fragmented transmission**: When the data packet exceeds the limit of the maximum packet size, Mwifi splits it into fragments before they are transmitted to the target device for reassembly.
 3. **Data compression**: When the packet of data is in Json and other similar formats, this feature can help reduce the packet size and therefore increase the packet transmitting speed.
-4. **P2P multicast**: As the multicasting in ESP-MESH may cause packet loss, Mwifi uses a P2P (peer-to-peer) multicasting method to ensure a much more reliable delivery of data packets.
+4. **P2P multicast**: As the multicasting in ESP-WIFI-MESH may cause packet loss, Mwifi uses a P2P (peer-to-peer) multicasting method to ensure a much more reliable delivery of data packets.

 .. ---------------------- Writing a Mesh Application --------------------------